pothi/wordpress-nginx/README.md

 Please ping me on [Twitter](https://twitter.com/pothi]) or [send me a message](https://www.tinywp.in/contact/).

 If you find this repo useful, please spread the word!
-Suggestions, bug reports, future requests, forks are always welcome!
+Suggestions, discussion on best practices, bug reports, future requests, forks are always welcome!